 Acute Flaccid Myelitis

-Acute flaccid myelitis (AFM) is a rare but serious condition that affects the nervous system, mostly in children, causing weakness in the arms and legs.
-At this time the exact causes or source of AFM is unknown.
+Acute flaccid myelitis (AFM) is a rare but serious condition that affects the nervous system, mostly in children, causing weakness in the arms and legs, and can lead to permanent paralysis.
+AFM is a medical emergency and patients must be hospitalized and monitored in case they progress to respiratory failure.
 Since August 2014, the

 - Facial droop/weakness,